LeducIT/captime-website/src/pages/blog/amrap.md

 ---
 title: 'AMRAP Guide: What are the benefits - 2022'
-description: AMRAP is the short term for “As Many Reps/Rounds As Possible.”
-This CrossFit workout involves you competing with the clock, meaning that you have to complete as many reps or rounds as you can in a given time.
+description: AMRAP stand for “As Many Reps/Rounds As Possible.”
+This workout involves you competing with the clock,  complete as many reps or rounds as you can in a given time.
 author: Martin Donadieu
 date: 2022-01-12
 head_image: "/amrap1.webp"